-Dietary reconstructions along the Murray River using stable isotope analysis are, however, highly complex and there are a number of factors that can limit or impact interpretation of data.
-These and other isotopic analyses of individuals from the Roonka and Swanport sites (e.g., Hobson & Collier, 1984; Pate, 1995a, 1995b, 1997a, 2000, 2017) have focussed primarily on stable carbon and nitrogen isotopes in bone collagen.
-In addition to issues of collagen preservation and diagenesis which are limiting factors (see Pate, 1997b, 1998a, 1998c), often skewing samples towards more recent remains, the isotopic values of collagen reflect primarily the protein component of diet, rather than total diet (Krueger & Sullivan, 1984), and are an average of an individual's diet over the last decades of their life (Eriksson & Liden, 2013; Katzenberg, 2007; Price, 2015; Sealy, Armstrong, & Schrire, 1995).
-Furthermore, within a freshwater environment there are multiple potential sources of carbon and factors that can influence carbon fractionation, meaning that the isotopic signatures of fish being consumed can vary depending on when (season) and where the fish are caught (Cartwright, 2010; Hardy, Krull, Hartley, & Oliver, 2010; Hecky & Hesslein, 1995; Katzenberg & Weber, 1999; Zohary, Erez, Gophen, Berman-Frank, & Stiller, 1994).
-Studies have also shown that δ^{13} C values in terrestrial C3 plants at the base of food chains can vary based on aridity (O'Leary, 1988; Pate & Krull, 2007).
-As Pate (2017) emphasises, as a result of all of these factors, continued analysis of ecological and isotopic data on the food sources available in the vicinity of the riverine zone is therefore vital to improving our understanding of isotopic variability in populations along the Murray River.
+Dietary reconstructions along the Murray River using stable isotope analysis are, however, highly complex and a number of factors can limit or impact interpretation of data.
+These and other isotopic analyses of individuals from the Roonka and Swanport sites (e.g., Hobson & Collier 1984; Pate 1995a, 1995b, 1997a, 2000, 2017) have focussed primarily on stable carbon and nitrogen isotopes in bone collagen.
+In addition to issues of collagen preservation and diagenesis, which are limiting factors (see Pate 1997b, 1998a, 1998c) often skewing samples towards more recent remains, the isotopic values of collagen reflect primarily the protein component of diet rather than total diet (Krueger & Sullivan 1984) and are an average of an individual's diet over the last decades of their life (Eriksson & Liden 2013; Katzenberg 2007; Price 2015; Sealy, Armstrong, & Schrire 1995).
+Furthermore, within a freshwater environment there are multiple potential sources of carbon and factors that can influence carbon fractionation.
+Thus, the isotopic signatures of fish being consumed can vary depending on when (season) and where the fish are caught (Cartwright 2010; Hardy, Krull, Hartley, & Oliver 2010; Hecky & Hesslein 1995; Katzenberg & Weber 1999; Zohary, Erez, Gophen, Berman-Frank, & Stiller 1994).
+Studies have also shown that $\delta^{13}\text{C}$ values in terrestrial C3 plants at the base of food chains can vary based on aridity (O'Leary 1988; Pate & Krull 2007).
+As Pate (2017) emphasises, as a result of all of these factors, continued analysis of ecological and isotopic data on the food sources available in the vicinity of the riverine zone is vital to improving our understanding of isotopic variability in populations along the Murray River.

-Despite these limitations, what is clear is that a simple classification of Murray River societies as having a 'riverine diet' is insufficient.
+Despite these limitations, it is clear that a simple classification of Murray River societies as having a 'riverine diet' is insufficient.
 While the river undoubtedly plays a significant role in shaping diet, this blanket term ignores the nuances of the variation in diet both between and within Murray River societies.
 Instead, as the bioarchaeological evidence indicates, discussions of diet and subsistence practices along the Murray River need to be contextualised within a specific local environment.
-Ongoing analysis of archaeological material as well as modern flora and fauna continues to add to our understanding of the variability of the environment and particularly food resources both within and between specific locales along the Murray River.
-Currently the role of time in contributing to variation in diet is difficult to assess due to the limited dating evidence for many of the human remains from the Murray Valley.
+Ongoing analysis of archaeological material, as well as modern flora and fauna, continues to add to our understanding of the variability of the environment, particularly food resources both within and between specific locales along the Murray River.
+Currently, the role of time in contributing to variation in diet is difficult to assess due to the limited dating evidence for many of the human remains from the Murray Valley.
 However, technological improvements, particularly in the areas of isotopic analysis and radiocarbon dating, are now allowing for analysis of a wider range of sample types, including in cases where preservation had previously been an issue.
-Such improvements in the understanding of local ecologies, dating, and the analysis of dietary indicators from different time-periods within an individual's lifespan (e.g., comparison of isotopic signatures in bone collagen and dental enamel, or the calculation of age-related dental wear gradients) have also led to an increased emphasis on taking an individual-up rather than regional-down approach to dietary research on the Murray River.
-As a result of these factors, future bioarchaeological studies of diet on the Murray River have the potential to more accurately assess the role of time in contributing to dietary variability as well as the true extent of inter and intra-group variability in diet.
+Such improvements in the understanding of local ecologies, dating, and analysis of dietary indicators from different time periods within an individual's lifespan (e.g., comparison of isotopic signatures in bone collagen and dental enamel, or the calculation of age-related dental wear gradients) have also led to an increased emphasis on taking an individual-up rather than regional-down approach to dietary research on the Murray River.
+As a result of these factors, future bioarchaeological studies of diet on the Murray River may more accurately assess the role of time in contributing to dietary variability as well as the true extent of inter- and intragroup variability in diet.